Killing of Dolal Idd: "Knock and announce" search

 The Hennepin County Sheriff's Office assisted the Bureau of Criminal Apprehension in executing the search warrant at 2:35 a.m.
 CST on December 31, 2020.
 The type of warrant issued at the home was a "knock and announce"—which became a key issue in the Breonna Taylor case, a fatal officer-involved shooting of a black woman in Louisville, Kentucky, in March 2020 when authorities had a "no-knock" warrant—where officers must announce their presence before entering.

 After the search of the Idd family home drew controversy, and left the family feeling "terrorized" by the ordeal, the sheriff's office released a 28-minute video from officer body camera footage.
-The footage revealed deputies announcing, “Police, search warrant!” as they pushed their way into the home with drawn assault riffles and pistols.
+The footage revealed deputies announcing, “Police, search warrant!” as they pushed their way into the home with drawn assault rifles and pistols.
 Several adults in the home had their hands zip-tied by officers, even while appearing cooperative, as questions they had for the officers about the search largely went unanswered.
 The family was not informed that Dolal Idd had been fatally shot earlier until the end of the two-hour search of their home.

 The sheriff's office said that the warranted search of the home was "high risk" and that officers followed protocol, which included use of flexible, plastic handcuffs placed in front of adult bodies.